By: Marilyn L. Davis

 - And don’t leave that killer sentence for the last.
-Make sure that you’ve been interesting, informative and thought-provoking throughout your article.
+Make sure that you’ve been entertaining, informative, and thought-provoking throughout your article.

 Writing about writing sounds redundant, yet, that’s what Two Drops of Ink readers expect.
-All of the team and monthly contributors have made a commitment to offer tips on becoming a better writer, teach our readers about grammar pitfalls, alert them to literary agents looking for clients, spotlight books, introduce new poets and writers, and provide a friendly and encouraging literary community.
+All of the team and monthly contributors have committed to offering tips on becoming a better writer, teach our readers about grammar pitfalls, alert them to literary agents looking for clients, spotlight books, introduce new poets and writers, and provide a friendly and encouraging literary community.

 Make It Yours

-Something in the way you presented the information resonated for that reader.
-And don’t worry about your perspective being repetitive.
+Something in the way you present information resonates with your readers, so don’t worry that your perspective or the topic is repetitive if you submit a guest post.
 No two writers will use the same reference points.
 So reflect on how a topic related to you and make the topic personal.
-It may be as simple as deciding if you’re an educator, entertainer or enchanter; three distinct approaches to any subject.
+It may be as simple as deciding if you’re aneducator, entertainer, or enchanter,and each of those is a distinct approach to any subject.

-While writing is serious business, we can’t take ourselves too seriously.
+While writing is a serious business, we can’t take ourselves too seriously.
 Don’t be afraid to shake up the reader or entertain them with images.
 Have some fun.
-Sometimes, people just need a break from directions and how-tos.
+Sometimes, people need a break from directions and even the informative how-to.